-We had net interest income of \$902,000 for the twelve-month period ended December 31, 2011 compared to net interest income of \$5.0 million for the twelve-month period ended December 31, 2011 was primarily related to the accretion of the discount associated with the financing arrangement described in Note 2 in the Notes to Consolidated Financial Statements.
+We had net interest income of \$902,000 for the twelve-month period ended December 31, 2011 compared to net interest income of \$5.0 million for the twelve-month period ended December 31, 2010.
+The interest income for the period ended December 31, 2011 was primarily related to the accretion of the discount associated with the financing arrangement described in Note 2 in the Notes to Consolidated Financial Statements.
 The interest income for the period ended December 31, 2010 was primarily related to the accretion of the discount associated with the financing arrangement with Bluewater and ATP on the fabrication of the MinDOC I hull.
 On November 29, 2010, our financing arrangement with Bluewater/ATP was completely settled following the sale of our limited overriding royalty interest.